pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Traits initialization

-Traits do not include a way to initialize classes using them, it relies more on conventions.
+Traits do not include a way to initialize classes using them, it relies on conventions.

 One way to manage this might be to implement a method named `initializeTMyTraitName` on each traits needing an initialization and to call all those methods on the class using them.

 In case of trait composition (See [Trait composition](#trait-composition)), a trait composed of other traits can also implement a initialize method calling the one of the Traits it includes.

 ## Customize method received from a Trait
+When a class uses a trait, it is possible for it to reject or alias some methods.

 ### Reject some methods received from the trait
 In some case it is needed to reject a method of a Trait.
-For example if a Trait uses a cache but you know you don't need it, you can remove this method using `-`.
+It can be achieved using `#-` message.

 ```Smalltalk
 TestCase subclass: #StackTest